icerpc/icerpc-docs/pages/docs/slice/language-guide/dictionary-types.md

 {% /side-by-side %}
 {% /slice2 %}

-By default, when the generated code decodes a dictionary, it creates a C# `Dictionary` that is transmitted to you (the application) as an `IDictionary<TKey, TValue>`.
+By default, when the generated code decodes a dictionary, it creates a C# `Dictionary<TKey, TValue>` that is transmitted to you (the application) as an `IDictionary<TKey, TValue>`.
 You can safely cast this `IDictionary<TKey, TValue>` to a `Dictionary<TKey, TValue>` after decoding.

+You can override this default with the [`cs::generic` attribute](#cs::generic-attribute).
+This attribute only changes the type that the generated code uses during decoding to fill-in the field: the C# field type itself remains an `IDictionary<TKey, TValue>`.

 ### Dictionary parameters